luigifcruz/CyberEther/docs/tensors.md

 Tensor device(DeviceType::CUDA, host);
 ```

 A kernel writing through `device` is writing the memory `host` reads, so a CPU consumer sees the results without any transfer.
-The reverse direction works the same way, and `hasDevice(device)` performs the identical mapping as a query, returning false when the platform cannot share the memory.
+The reverse direction is conditional, as the matrix shows: a CPU view of a CUDA tensor only exists when the allocation was host accessible.
+In both directions, `hasDevice(device)` performs the identical mapping as a query, returning false when the platform cannot share the memory.

 ### Sharing With Graphics